basetenlabs/truss/docs/develop/processing.md

 # Pre- and post-processing

 An efficiently serialized model is just the model and its direct dependencies.
 No custom logic or extra frameworks.

-This makes deserialization fast, but may make using the model inconvenient.
+This makes deserialization fast, but may make invoking the model inconvenient.

 Truss bundles your serialized model with pre- and post-processing functions.
 Use them to:

-* Format model inputs and outputs, especially when the model needs something like a Numpy array that isn't JSON-serializable
+* Format model inputs and outputs, especially when the model needs something like an `xgboost.DMatrix` that isn't JSON-serializable
 * Add custom logic like saving model outputs to a data store
 * Factor out unnecessary logic from `predict()`